osofr/tmlenet/README.md

 In the example below, we estimate mean population outcome under deterministic intervention that assigns all `A` to 0 (network specified via a matrix of friend IDs).
-Note that can also use previously evaluated summary measures object `DatNet.ObsP0` as input to `tmlenet`, avoiding the need to specify the argumentss (`data`,`NETIDmat`,`Kmax`,`sW`,`sA`) for the second time.
+Note that can also use previously evaluated summary measures object `DatNet.ObsP0` as input to `tmlenet`, avoiding the need to specify the arguments (`data`,`NETIDmat`,`Kmax`,`sW`,`sA`) for the second time.

 ```R